instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/model/README.md

 Prepare your data using the InstaGeo Chip Creator or similar tools.
 Your dataset CSV should include `Input` and `Label` columns, with paths relative to `root_dir`.
+Take a look at how you can prepare your dataset in the demo notebooks that cover useful data preparation examples (chip creation, cleaning, and splitting).
+You can use the following notebooks in `notebooks/` as references for reproducible data prepreparation:

+- `chip_creator_demo.ipynb` – point-based chip creation
+- `raster_chip_creator_demo.ipynb` – raster/bbox-based chip creation
+- `data_cleaner_demo.ipynb` – cleaning of chips and segmentation maps dataset
+- `data_splitter_demo.ipynb` – train/val/test splits with multiple strategies

+ The commands in these notebooks produce CSVs with `Input` and `Label` paths compatible with the training commands below.

 ### 3. Training Example